To access the FACTS Tuition Assistance Application, please click FACTS Management account.

-A: Boylan begins accepting financial assistance applications on December 1st for the following school year (i.e. December 2019 for the 2020-2021 school year).
+A: Boylan begins accepting financial assistance applications on December 1st for the following school year (i.e. December 1, 2020 for the 2021-2022 school year).
 Boylan highly recommends parents apply as soon as applications are available in December.
-Boylan can not guarantee that applications completed after June 1st will be reviewed before the first tuition bills are distributed in July.
+Boylan cannot guarantee that applications completed after June 1st will be reviewed before the first tuition bills are distributed in July.

 Q: When will I receive a decision regarding my financial assistance award?

 A: Financial assistance awards begin being distributed in January.
 It takes approximately three weeks after the FACTS application and all supplemental materials are submitted.

 Q: Do I have to re-apply for financial assistance each year?

 A: Yes, families must apply each year due to the fact that your financial circumstances may change from year to year.

 Q: Who has access to my financial information?

 A: All financial information is highly confidential and only released to Boylan’s financial assistance committee.

 Q: How do I log-in for the FACTS application if I forgot my username and/or password?